snail123815/BIO_tools/README.md

 # BIO_tools_QL109
-These are the tools that I built specifically for my study of QL109.Hope these codes can be easily
+As a learning process, these are the tools that I built specifically for my study of QL109, featuring Biopython module.
+I hope these codes can be easily adapted to other genomes.